microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform_ubuntu.md

     ![](../img/gcp_ubuntu/04.png)

 * Next, set up a service account key, which Terraform will use to create and manage resources in your GCP project.
 Go to the [create service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
-Select the default service account or create a new one, give it a name, select Project then Owner as the role, JSON as the key type, and click Create.
+Select "New Service Account" from the dropdown, give it a name, select Project then Owner as the role, JSON as the key type, and click Create.
 This downloads a JSON file with all the credentials that will be needed for Terraform to manage the resources.
 Copy the downloaded JSON file to the [*azure_arc_servers_jumpstart/gcp/ubuntu/terraform*](../gcp/ubuntu/terraform/) directory.

     ![](../img/gcp_ubuntu/05.png)